lraulin/syslog_analytics/README.md

 ## Usage

+    usage: syslog_analytics [-h] [-v] [files [files ...]]

+    Process one or more csv files.
+Save results to output.csv in the current directory.

+    positional arguments:
+      files          one or more csv files to process

+    optional arguments:
+      -h, --help     show this help message and exit -v, --version  display version number

+### Example

     syslog_analytics *.csv

 Arguments will be treated as a list of csv files to be processed.
 The results from all files will be combined into a single output file, sorted by date/time.